Office: (303) 325-3755 x3

 Awards and Recognitions

 Joan has nearly 25 years of experience in natural resources and environmental law, administration, and policy, with a principal focus on water quality matters, including surface water quality standards and permitting, groundwater regulation and cleanup, and safe drinking water regulation and compliance.
 Joan is solution-oriented and advises and represents clients in permitting and enforcement actions under the Clean Water Act--including the section 402 (NPDES) and 404 (dredge and fill) permitting programs, the Safe Drinking Water Act--including the Underground Injection Control program, CERCLA administrative actions and settlements, and other federal and state-based environmental programs.
-She has significant experience working with municipalities facing environmental legacy soil, ground, and source water impacts from industrial activity, ranging from century-old hard-rock mining impacts to more recent challenges resulting from the use of per- and polyfluoroalkyl substances(“PFAS”), such as PFOA and PFOS.
-Joan advises clients and colleagues working to address the challenges and opportunities around water quality and water resource management, and water infrastructure planning, finance, and development.
+She has significant experience working with municipalities facing environmental legacy soil, ground, and source water impacts from industrial activity, ranging from century-old hard-rock mining impacts to more recent challenges resulting from the use of per- and polyfluoroalkyl substances, or PFAS.
+Joan advises clients and colleagues working to address the challenges and opportunities around water quality and water resource management, watershed health, and water infrastructure planning, finance, and development.

 Prior to joining Culp & Kelly, LLP, Joan served from September 2013 through January 2017 as Senior Policy Advisor at the Region 8 Office of the Environmental Protection Agency in Denver, Colorado.
 She assisted the Regional Administrator in the day-to-day work of managing the Region’s approximately 500 employees in rulemaking, permitting, compliance and enforcement matters in 6 states, 28 tribal nations and Washington DC.
 At Region 8, Joan also had direct management responsibility for the Region’s four Senior Advisors for Energy, Science, Agriculture, and International Affairs.